Classification Accuracy Calculation#

 labels = []

-for fname in image_paths:
+for fname in self.image_paths[start:end]:

 img = cv2.imread(fname)

-preprocessed_img = pre_process_vgg(img, input_shape)
+preprocessed_img = pre_process_vgg(img, self.input_shape)

 images.append(preprocessed_img)